-USL's outsourcing and procurement teams are responsible for conducting due diligence and risk assessment in relation to potential OSPs and arranging for their onboarding.
-It is responsible for the ongoing oversight and monitoring of all OSPs, both critical and non-critical.
+Dedicated outsourcing and procurement teams are responsible for conducting due diligence and risk assessments in relation to potential service providers and arranging for their onboarding.
+The supplier business owner is also responsible for the ongoing oversight and monitoring of their all outsourced service providers, both critical and non-critical.